 Warning: The following interview with Anna Camp includes major spoilers about True Blood up through the most recent episode, “Karma,” which aired July 27.

-Sarah Newlin, on the run from the Yakuza and vampires alike, may have found her salvation: her own blood.
+Sarah Newlin, on the run from the Yakuza and vampires alike, may have found a salvation: her own blood.
 If she can cure her own vampire sister of Hep-V, then who else might want a little taste?
 (And more questions: Will only a little taste suffice?
 Just how much blood does Sarah have to give up to cure an infected vamp of the disease, and will it work for vamps with accelerated cases?)
 Vulture discussed the matter with Anna Camp, the actress who plays Sarah, and asked how her character might factor into True Blood’s endgame, what Sarah’s sexual partners reveal about her, and how Sarah would match up with Don Draper on Mad Men.

-What’s it like to be back on True Blood as both the villain and the cure?
+What is it like to be back on True Blood as both the villain and the cure?

 [Laughs.]
 It’s definitely been a fascinating part to play.
-There’s a lot going on for her now — Sarah decided to become a Buddhist, and she truly believes that she is now, and [that] doing so sort of absolves her of all guilt.
+There’s a lot going on for her now — Sarah decided to become a Buddhist, and she truly believes that she is, and [that] doing so sort of absolves her of all guilt.
 She thinks that it’s getting her off the hook.
 She truly believes that.
 And she’s losing her mind.